rmckeel/Angular-Pug-Support-Example/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.

+## Ongoing Development

+See a way to improve?
+I'm not surprised!
+Please submit a merge request and I will consider.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.